hands-on-scala/hands-on-scala.github.io/content/post/enums.md

 # Enumerations - what are they for?

-Generally in programming, enumerations, or for short, enums, are a simple means to create a little model within our code.
+Generally in programming, enumerations, or for short, enums, are a easy means to create a very simple model within our code, for . representing a type with a limited set of possible values with readable names.
-Enums are very simple and therefore limited in their modeling
-capabilities: they can only model things that can have a fixed, limited number of different values.
-And under the hood, an enum type is just something that can have any integer value out of a pre-defined set of integers, that were given readable names.
-This description might sound a bit too abstarct, so let's see two examples instead in Scala.
+This description might sound a bit too abstract, so let's see two examples instead.

-## First example: days of week ? or second ex.?
+## Enums in scala: first example

 {{< highlight scala >}}
 object DayOfWeek extends Enumeration {
-  val Sunday, Monday, Wednesday, Thursday, Friday, Saturday = Value }
+  val Sun, Mon, Wed, Thu, Fri, Sat = Value
+}
 {{< / highlight >}}